Nonlocal conductivity, continued fractions and current vortices in electron fluids: Conclusions

-We thank M. Davydova, G. Falkovich and E. Zeldov for inspiring discussions.
+We thank Margarita Davydova, Gregory Falkovich, Haoyu Guo and Eli Zeldov for helpful discussions.
 This work was supported by the Science and Technology Center for Integrated Quantum Materials, NSF Grant No. DMR1231319; Army Research Office Grant W911NF-18-1-0116; and Bose Foundation Research fellowship.